pqina/filepond/README.md

 TODO:

 -   Docs are on the way
--   Naming of some types
+-   Naming of various types
 -   Safari flashing of video while dragging
 -   Run more tests on mobile devices
 -   Add basic image manipulation extensions